gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 2. NAC Components

-   - Port Security: Limits physical devices that can connect to network ports.
+   - Port Security : Limits physical devices that can connect to network ports.
 Port security mechanism can be configured to allow only specific MAC addresses to access a port.

-   - MAC Filtering: Controls access based on a device’s MAC address (using allowlists or blocklists).
+   - MAC Filtering : Controls access based on a device’s MAC address (using allowlists or blocklists).
 Block-listing is considered less secure than allowlisting.

-   - 802.1x Authentication: Ensures only authenticated users can access the network using usernames, passwords, certificates, etc. This protocol works by encapsulating the extensible authentication protocol, also known as EAP within the network's frames.
-It involves three components:
+   - 802.1x Authentication : Ensures only authenticated users can access the network using usernames, passwords, certificates, etc. This protocol works by encapsulating the extensible authentication protocol, also known as EAP within the network's frames.
+It involves three components

      - Supplicant is a user device that's seeking to access the network.
      - Authenticator is the network device the user wants to connect to like switches or a wireless access point.